 Beautifully written, the books on Ilse’s list invited us all to voyage far beyond the sunset, even if we never leave our armchairs.
 The Ilse Schwepcke Prize therefore celebrates travellers she would have wished to have accompanied, writers she would have commissioned, and authors she would have loved to have published.

-The Ilse Schwepcke Prize is closed.
+The 2025 Ilse Schwepcke Prize Winner

 The 2025 Ilse Schwepcke Prize Shortlist